How to Write a Screenplay: The 5 Step Process

 1. Craft Your Logline

-A logline is a one-sentence summary of your story, and they’re primarily used as a marketing tool.
+A logline is a one-sentence summary of your story, and its primarily used as a marketing tool.

 When a studio executive asks you to give him your best pitch, your logline is the first thing you'll mention.
 (It also should be used in your elevator pitch.)